IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 - The same PVD-ID FQDN

-- The same H-bit, Delay and Sequence Number values
+- The same H-flag, Delay and Sequence Number values

 - The L bit set whenever the host is sharing IPv4 connectivity received from the same upstream interface

 - The bits from the Reserved field set to 0

-The values of the R-bit, Router Advertisement message header and Options field depend on whether the connectivity should be shared only with PvD-aware hosts or not (see {{router}}).
+The values of the R-flag, Router Advertisement message header and Options field depend on whether the connectivity should be shared only with PvD-aware hosts or not (see {{router}}).
 In particular, all options received within the upstream PvD Option and included in